vcmi/VCMI.eu/additional/docs/faq.md

 * For which platforms is VCMI available?

-> Windows, MacOS, Linux, Android, iOS and more
+> Windows, macOS, Linux, Android, iOS and more

 * Where do I get the latest version?